Zeetito/TimeTableManager/resources/docs/Models/Lecture.md

 - timestamps

 RELATIONSHIPS
-attendees(): all students required to attend classes(): all classes required to partake of this lecture lecturer(): lecturer to handle the Lecture
+expected_attendees(): all students required to attend

+class_groups(): all classes required to partake of this lecture

+lecturer(): lecturer to handle the Lecture

+attendees(): Students who attended the lecture

+absentees(): Students who failed to attend the lecture

 FUNCTIONS